 Self-publishing has been a winner, but only on one front.
 Ebooks.

-The real challenge now is for self-publishing to aim higher and challenge real book sales.
+The real challenge is for self-publishing to aim higher and challenge print book sales.

-The best avenue of attack is, of course, still through print on demand books because of the economy it offers.
+The best avenue of attack is, of course, still through print on demand books because of the economy it offers self-publishers.

-But until the likes of Amazon KDP, Lulu and others lift their game and provide paperbacks and hardcovers close to trade quality; there is little hope.
+But until online self-publishing services such as Amazon KDP, Lulu and others lift their game and can produce and provide paperbacks and hardcovers close to trade quality; there is little hope.

-Or perhaps, is this a real market opportunity for Vanity Press?
+Or perhaps, is this a current market opportunity for Vanity Press?